vulnerability-lookup/BlueSkySight/README.md

 $ export BLUESKYSIGHT_CONFIG=~/.BlueSkySight/conf.py
 ```

-The configuration for BlueSkySight should be defined in a Python file (e.g., ``~/.BlueSkySight/conf.py``).
+The configuration should be defined in a Python file (e.g., ``~/.BlueSkySight/conf.py``).
 You must then set an environment variable (``BLUESKYSIGHT_CONFIG``) with the full path to this file.

 You can have a look at [this example](https://github.com/CIRCL/BlueSkySight/blob/main/blueskysight/conf_sample.py) of configuration.

 ### Streaming the Firehose

-``BlueSkySight-Firehose`` streams data from the Bluesky firehose and uses PyVulnerabilityLookup to create sightings in Vulnerability-Lookup.
+``BlueSkySight-Firehose`` streams data from the Bluesky's firehose and uses PyVulnerabilityLookup to create sightings in Vulnerability-Lookup.

 ```bash
 $ BlueSkySight-Firehose